cyniphile/blog/_posts/2021-12-1-biology-rust.md

 - Rust is faster than Python, but not necessarily for very simple things.
 - It's pretty easy and efficient to call fast Rust functions from Python.
-- Use algebraic data types, especially sum types.
+- Use algebraic data types like `enum`s instead of strings.
 ADT-based code is cleaner, safer, and faster.
 - Parallelization is important, and it's easy(er) to do in Rust.
 - Benchmark, don't theorize. ["Humans are terrible at guessing about performance!"](https://github.com/flamegraph-rs/flamegraph#humans-are-terrible-at-guessing-about-performance)
-- Writing Rust simply and idiomatically will probably make the fastest code (as well as the cleanest).
+- Writing Rust simply and idiomatically will probably result in the fastest code (as well as the cleanest).

+Thanks to [@jgavris](https://github.com/jgavris) various tips and pointers.

 # Notes
 [^3]: DNA sequence data are stored as the coding strand (not the template strand), so "transcription" really does mean "replace T with U" not "find the RNA complement strand"